ostis-ai/py-sc-kpm/README.md

 def create_nodes(*node_types: ScType) -> List[ScAddr]: ...
 ```

-Create one or more nodes with type setting.
 `sys_idtf` is optional name of keynode if you want to add it there.

 ```python